parsiya/parsiya.net/content/page/CheatSheet.markdown

 `Youtube-dl` can be downloaded using `pip`.
 For example on Windows:\\
 `python -m pip install youtube-dl`.

+It's also possible to download binaries from https://github.com/ytdl-org/youtube-dl/releases.

+Sometimes, you need to pass `--no-check-certificate` to bypass certificate errors.

 ### Print Envelopes with the Brother DW2280 printer and LibreOffice
 I gave away the printer when I moved to Canada but I am keeping the instructions